TarsLab/obsidian-ai-zhipu/README.md

 ## How to use

+- When the plugin is initialized, it will automatically create a folder `Aizhipu` in the vault directory, and create prompt template files, with both Chinese and English templates.
 - Register an account on the [ZhiPu website](https://open.bigmodel.cn), obtain the API key, and enter it into the plugin settings.
 - Enter edit mode
 - Select the prompt, and activate the command "Generate from the selected text / line / block" ， then select the prompt template.